Mari Illustrious Makinami: Cultural references and themes

 In 3.0+1.0, Professor Fuyutsuki calls Mari "Maria Iscariot"; the name has been interpreted as a reference to Judas Iscariot, the apostle who betrayed and handed over Jesus to the Jewish authorities and Mary Magdalene.
-The Nizidara site saw in "Mary" a reference to Mary Magdalene, the apocryphal mistress or wife of Jesus, and the Virgin Mary; Mari would be a mother figure and a romantic interest for Shinji, who is identified as a messianic figure within Evangelion.

 Japanese critic Naoya Fujita, noting that Mari can activate the Beast mode, described her as an "animalistic" character, a symbol of the affirmation of life, humanity, the body, and desire.
 According to Fujita, Mari would also represent a philosophy different from that of the TV anime.
 In 2.0, Mari urges Shinji to escape from Nerv; this, for Fujita, would make her the first person in the Evangelion universe to affirm "the need to run away".
 He wrote that Mari is "a being who does not suffer from the Christian sense of original sin or modern self-awareness", and compared her sensuality to that of the protagonist of Cutie Honey, a 2004 film directed by Anno.
-Analyses found elements of Asuka in the character.
+Blu-ray.com reviewer Jeffrey Kauffman found elements of Asuka in the character.
 Comic Book Resources saw potential romance in the relationship between them, seeing a bisexual subtext in their interaction.
 Shinji Higuchi called Mari a female version of Kaworu Nagisa, another character in the classic series.
 Kazuya Tsurumaki described her as a decisive pilot, similar to Captain Tatsumi Tashiro or Koichirō Outa in Gunbuster.
 According to Khara staff, Mari "has Tsurumaki's libido in her" and seems to have come from his FLCL series; Tsurumaki said that he had tried to create a character who was "not from Evangelion", representing "common ground" between himself and Anno, and did not intend to reproduce a character similar to those in his previous series.